Congenital heart disease refers to a range of possible heart defects.

 Truncus arteriosus is an uncommon type of congenital heart disease.

-It's where the two main arteries (pulmonary artery and aorta) don't develop properly and remain as a single vessel.
+It's where the 2 main arteries (pulmonary artery and aorta) don't develop properly and remain as a single vessel.
 This results in too much blood flowing to the lungs which, over time, can cause breathing difficulties and damage the blood vessels inside the lungs.

 Truncus arteriosus is usually fatal if it isn't treated.